-Approximately 1,300 years ago, the Prophet Muhammad stood atop Mount Arafah and delivered his farewell and final sermon not long after laying claim to the city of Mecca.
-Standing before more than 100,000 of his followers, the Prophet revealed that God Almighty had granted His favor and blessings upon the religion of Islam.
+Arafat Day, celebrated by Muslims worldwide, commemorates an important event from approximately 1,300 years ago.
+It marks the day when Prophet Muhammad delivered his farewell and final sermon atop Mount Arafah after conquering the city of Makkah.
+With over 100,000 followers present, the Prophet announced that God had bestowed His favor and blessings upon Islam.

-However, Muslims in the UAE do take advantage of Arafat Day as they dress up, feast, and gather with their loved ones and prepare for the Eid ul Adha celebrations.
+Muslims worldwide typically take advantage of Arafat Day as they dress up, feast, gather with their loved ones and prepare for the Eid ul Adha celebrations.